 Pro Tip: Add self-testing to your study plan, and use spaced retrieval to test yourself on the ABP review video lectures at increasing intervals for the greatest effect.

 Using various learning tools helps improve your memory of the subjects you’re studying.
 We make this step easy for you by including a printed syllabus for free with the Pediatrics Video Board Review.
 Our syllabus includes the content from every slide, so you can use it to follow along with your lectures instead of spending all your time taking notes.
-The full-color printed syllabus also includes an easy-to-navigate Table of Contents, medical images and figures, a list of abbreviations, and every answer to the audience response questions—making it the perfect companion to your ABP review lectures.
+The full-color printed syllabus also includes an easy-to-navigate Table of Contents, medical images and figures, a list of abbreviations, and every audience response question—making it the perfect companion to your ABP review lectures.

 Want to learn more science-backed study tips?
 Check out our free StudyWise guide that debunks the learning myths that have been holding you back, and gives you new super-effective strategies to StudySTRONG.
 Add these to your arsenal so you can ace your next board exam and maintain excellence in your practice.